construction submittal process

 Overall, it’s important to assess submittals from your unique perspective to ensure a comprehensive review that considers design, technical compliance, feasibility, budget, and the overall project vision.

-9 Strategies to Improve the Construction Submittal process
+9 Proven Strategies to Streamline and Improve Your Construction Submittal Process

 Most contractors, project managers, engineers, and architects struggle with reviewing submittal documents.
-Let’s look at how to ease this process with the 11 proven strategies we’ve compiled while working with major construction clients.
+Let’s look at how to ease this process with the 9 proven strategies we’ve compiled while working with major construction clients.
+These best practices for submittal reviews will help enhance your process.

 1. Streamline the Review and Approval Cycle